ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

 2. You should be able to see the View Enrolment page show up on your screen
    ![View Enrolment Page](assets/user-guide/enrolment/view-enrolment-page.png)
 3. Fill in the required parameters.
 Optional parameters (parameters hidden behind a checkbox) are optional to define and can be left as if not needed
    > [!TIP]
    > Unsure of what the fields mean?
 Hover over the tooltip icon to display a useful help text explaining what
    > the fields mean and what you should fill it up with!
    >
    > To view the tooltips for the optional parameters, you can select the parameter first to view it
    > before unselecting it.
 5. Once you are done, click on the “Send” button.
 This should send an HTTP GET request to the View Enrolment API
-6. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen as such:
+6. If the HTTP request is successful, you should be able to see 2 new tabs show up on your screen
     1. The Request tab shows the API endpoint that you are making the GET request to, the Headers of the request, as well as the body of the request.
     2. The Response tab shows the API response after receiving your request.
 Since this API returns encrypted payloads,